 Here you get the two drinking bottles in different designs:

-Tip: In another blog article, I'll explain to you how you can Making tap water more palatable with the simplest of means simply by following your heart.
+Tip: In another blog article, I will explain how you can Making tap water more palatable with the simplest of means simply by following your heart.

 9. give away fair chocolate

-Whether organic, fair or Bean-To-BarWhether it's a praline or a bar - you'll always hit the right note with chocolate as a sustainable gift idea for Valentine's Day.
-Decide in any case for the Chocolate that your partner particularly likes.
+Whether organic, fair or Bean-To-BarWhether it's a praline or a chocolate bar, chocolate always hits the right note as a sustainable Valentine's Day gift idea.
+In any case, opt for the Chocolate that your partner particularly likes.

 Here you can find fair and environmentally friendly chocolate:

-Tip: You can give your gift an even more personal touch by preparing the chocolate treats yourself.
+Tip: You can give your gift an even more personal touch if you prepare the chocolate treats yourself.
 For example, here is a great tutorial to make vegan chocolates.

 10. give away time for two

 Sustainable Valentine's Day gifts don't have to be physical.
-You can also give moments for two that are remain in the best memory and strengthen your love for each other.
+You can also give the gift of moments for two that will remain in your best memories and strengthen your love for each other.
 But what can you do together on Valentine's Day?

-How about a romantic day trip or cooking together followed by a candlelight dinner, for example?
+For example, how about a romantic day trip or cooking together followed by a candlelight dinner?

-Here are more ideas for activities on Valentine's Day that you can put into action:
+Here are Further ideas for activities on Valentine's Day that you can put into action:

 - Organize a wine breakfast or wine tasting (vegan wines you can find here*)